Thomas L. Sloan: Biography

 Thomas Louis Sloan was born in St. Louis, Missouri on May 14, 1863.
 His father, William E. Sloan, was mixed race and his mother, name unknown, was a non-Indian.
 At a young age, he became an orphan and lived with his paternal grandmother, Margaret Sloan.
 Together they lived at the Omaha Indian Reservation in Nebraska, as his family was from the Omaha tribe.
 At the age of 17, Sloan and his future law partner Hiram Chase were deemed troublemakers and imprisoned in an agency blockhouse for protesting agents of cheating the tribe financially.

 Both Sloan and Chase participated in the Peyote religion which Sloan originally opposed.
 Peyote was a combatant against alcoholism within the Omaha tribe and attracted the young and educated members of their tribe.

 Under the Native American boarding school system started by General Richard Henry Pratt, Sloan was sent to the Hampton Institute in Virginia in 1886, at the age of 23, and graduated as valedictorian in 1889.
 Sloan was also a member of the Wigwam Council (a student governing body of the Native American Dorms) and the manager of "Talks and Thoughts", an Indian publication at the University.
-After graduating, he turned to down a scholarship to Yale Law School, so he could go work as an Indian Agent for Nebraska while he studied law under Hiram Chase.
+After graduating, he turned down a scholarship to Yale Law School, so he could go work as an Indian Agent for Nebraska while he studied law under Hiram Chase.

 Before attending Hampton Institute, Sloan had also spent time enlisted in the U.S. Cavalry and served a tour in the Navy.

-Sloan believed Native Americans could find the most protection through American Law, and never gave up on his work until his death in 1940, at the age of 77.
+Sloan believed Native Americans could find the most protection through American Law, and he never gave up on his work until his death in 1940, at the age of 77.
 According to Eli Winkler, one of the reasons for Sloan's support of congressional acts, like the Dawes Act, advocation for working within the framework of the government, and support of and use of his "Indianness" came from his time at Hampton and what he was taught there.